Stiv Bators

-Steven John Bator (October 22, 1949 – June 4, 1990), known professionally as Stiv Bator and later as Stiv Bators, was an American punk rock vocalist and guitarist from Youngstown, Ohio.
+Steven John Bator (October 22, 1949 – June 3, 1990), known professionally as Stiv Bator and later as Stiv Bators, was an American punk rock vocalist and guitarist from Youngstown, Ohio.
 He is best remembered for his bands Dead Boys and the Lords of the New Church.

 Early life

-Stiv Bators was born Steven John Bator on October 22, 1949, in Youngstown, Ohio, to Mr and Mrs. Stephen John Bator Sr. He was of Pennsylvania Dutch and Slovak descent; "Stiv" is probably a corruption of Steve, possibly because his father had a Slovak accent.
+Stiv Bators was born Steven John Bator on October 22, 1949, in Youngstown, Ohio, to Mr and Mrs. Stephen John Bator Sr. He was of Pennsylvania Dutch and Slovak descent.
 He was in Catholic school for 12 years.

 Music and film career

 In the course of his career Bators was involved with a variety of bands (dating back as early as 1969) beyond those for which he was best known, including Mother Goose Band (aka Mother Goose), the Steve Bator Band, Rockin’ Tomatoes, Rocket from the Tombs, Frankenstein (pre Dead Boys), Hormones, with Dennis Comeau and Andre Siva, the Whores of Babylon (with Dee Dee Ramone and Johnny Thunders).
 He also recorded as a solo artist with Bomp!
 Records.

 As the lead singer and driving force of the Cleveland, Ohio–based Dead Boys, Bators helped pioneer the punk rock sound, look and attitude.
 The band quickly became a popular staple at CBGB, a music club in New York City's East Village.
 The Dead Boys were featured in the punk rock films Punking Out (1978), Live at CBGB's (1977) and Crash 'n' Burn (1977).

 Following the demise of Dead Boys in 1979, Bators began a tumultuous relationship with Bomp!
 Records and its president, Greg Shaw.
 According to Shaw: "[W]hat he craved most was to escape the fetters of his Dead Boy image and win respect as a singer of contemporary pop rock (...) in other words, he wanted to be 'the thinking punk's Eric Carmen.'"
 To this end, and usually with first-wave punk rock veterans in tow, he recorded several singles, many of which were unreleased, and an LP, Disconnected, which was released in 1980.
 A retrospective album released in 1994, L.A.
 L.A., documented Bators' efforts as a pop-punk singer.

-In 1980, Bators, located in London, formed the Wanderers with Dave Tregunna, the bass player for the punk group Sham 69, which had recently disbanded.
+In 1980, Bators, relocated in London, formed the Wanderers with Dave Tregunna, the bass player for the punk group Sham 69, which had recently disbanded.
 The Wanderers came up with a concept album, called Only Lovers Left Alive (released in May 1981), along with two singles.